Plan an Advanced Remote Access Deployment

 Updated: August 15, 2012

 Applies To: Windows Server 2012, Windows Server 2012 R2

-Windows Server® 2012 combines DirectAccess and Routing and Remote Access Service (RRAS) VPN into a single Remote Access role.
-This topic describes the planning steps required in order to deploy a single Windows Server 2012 Remote Access server with a full range of basic and advanced features:
+Note: Windows Server 2012 combines DirectAccess and Routing and Remote Access Service (RRAS) into a single Remote Access role.

-Step 2: Plan the Remote Access Deployment—Plan client and server deployment, and DirectAccess infrastructure and application servers.
+In this phase, you plan for the client and server deployment, including the DirectAccess infrastructure and the application servers.

-Step 3: Record the plan—Record your planning decisions for Remote Access advanced deployment.
+Record your planning decisions for your advanced Remote Access deployment.
 This record can be used as a job aid for everyone involved in completing the deployment steps.